-Lieutenant General Nadja West (Ret.)
+Lieutenant General Nadja West, USA (Ret.)

 Retired Lieutenant General Nadja West served as the 44th Army Surgeon General and Commanding General of U.S. Army Medical Command.
 In 2015 West became the first African American woman three-star general in the Army's history.
 She is also the first woman graduate from West Point to achieve the rank of lieutenant general.